Thomas Dunham Whitaker: Career

+Family and legacy

-He died at Blackburn vicarage on 18 December 1821, and was interred at Holme.
-He married, 13 January 1783, Lucy, daughter of Thomas Thoresby of Leeds, and left several children, of whom one, Robert Nowell Whitaker, also became vicar of Whalley.
+Whitaker married Lucy, daughter of Thomas Thoresby of Leeds, on 13 January 1783.
+The couple had several children, of whom one, Robert Nowell Whitaker, also became vicar of Whalley.

+Whitaker died at Blackburn vicarage on 18 December 1821, and was interred at Holme.
 A monument raised by public subscription was placed in the Church of St Mary and All Saints, Whalley in 1842.
 His library was sold at Sotheby's in 1823, and his coins and antiquities, with the exception of his Roman altars and inscriptions, which he bequeathed to St John's College, Cambridge, were dispersed in 1824.